-Ensure your resume objective or profile summary communicates your desire to help students succeed.
-Schools do not want to see an opening statement on a resume to indicate you wish to travel the world or desire to get out of the boring town in which you were born.
+Ensure your resume objective, or profile summary communicates your desire to help students succeed.
+Schools do not want to see an opening statement on a resume to indicate you wish to travel the world or desire to get out of the boring town you were born in.

 While both of these things might drive you to seek the job, they will surely not drive the school to hire you.

 There are many tips to find the perfect international teaching job, but having a solid resume will help you immensely.

 List Language Expertise or Knowledge